 Support Multiple Languages in Your Status Page

-Statuspal allows you to support multiple languages out of the box, easily and with no external services.
+Statuspal allows you to communicate incidents and maintenance in any language, even in multiple languages.
+All of this out of the box, easily and with no external services.

 After you have configured your languages you should be able to publish incidents in this languages, and your users will see the status page in the language which they have configured in their computers.